ihsotas0/Interfaced/notes/plot_outline.md

 Elliot watches server.

 **The Cipherists set out to steal a Still Signal of Adrian Vue, son of trillionaire Felix Vue and Cipher user, and they succeed!
+The operation is sponsored through a shadow connection to Cobalt Saber.
 Unfortunately, during the heist, after their plan is subverted by Vue's cyberteam, Adrian Vue's body ends up full of bullets on the floor --- will this come back to haunt them?!
 Once spun up, the Severed Signal reveals the truth about the scale and value of the Adam Task's fee, inciting the Cipherists to their next big heist.
 The biggest heist in history.**

 Clusters in kern-marez-0934 predate war and destruction of hardlines, so Manoj could